New cricket protectors for the Oval

 As a world class sporting arena, located close to the centre of London, the Brit Oval ticks all the boxes in terms of being a potential high profile terrorist target.

-iC2 have had a long association with the Oval, having supplied CCTV cameras and systems over a 10 year period.
+iC2 have had a long association with the Oval, having supplied commercial security systems over a 10 year period.
 There are currently 54 cameras monitoring the Oval of which the majority are the latest pan, tilt and zoom, forward vision dome cameras.

 As part of the upgrade, iC2 installed 16 way Videoswitch Vi series Digital Video Recorders (DVR’s) connected through a cat 5 backbone infrastructure.
 Data is sent and received via Network Video Transmitters (NVT’s) and viewed on new flat screen monitors.
 The DVR’s have removable hard drives so the system can continue operating should the police request any footage.